Behind Every Domain There is a Shift: Adapting Distortion-aware Vision Transformers for Panoramic Semantic Segmentation: Methodology

 Take \eg a $3{\times}3$ patch, offsets $\boldsymbol{\Delta}^{fixed}_{(i,j)}$ relative to the patch center $(1, 1)$ will lie in $[-1, 1] {\times} [-1, 1]$.
 They are fixed as:

-However, the aforementioned equirectangular projection process leads to severe shape distortions in the projected panoramic image, as seen in Fig.~\ref{fig:distortion} and Fig.~\ref{fig:da_settings}.
+However, the aforementioned equirectangular projection process leads to severe shape distortions in the projected panoramic image, as seen in Fig.~\ref{fig:da_settings}.
 A standard PE module with fixed patchifying positions makes the Transformer model neglect these shape distortions of objects and the panoramas.
 Inspired by deformable convolution~\cite{dai2017deformable} and overlapping PE~\cite{segformer}, we propose \emph{Deformable Patch Embeddings (DPE)} to perform the patchifying process respectively for the input image in the encoder and the feature maps in the decoder.
-The DPE module enables the model to learn a data-dependent and distortion-aware offset $\boldsymbol{\Delta}^{DPE}{\in} \mathbb{N}^{H{\times}W{\times}2}$, thus, the spatial connections of objects presenting in distorted patches can be featured by the model.
-DPE is learnable and able to predict the adaptive offsets regarding the original input $\boldsymbol{f}$.
-Compared to the fixed offset in Eq.~\eqref{eq:fixed_offset}, the learned offset $\boldsymbol{\Delta}^{DPE}_{(i,j)}$ is calculated as depicted in Eq.~\eqref{eq:offset}. where $g(\cdot)$ is the offset prediction function, which we implement via the deformable convolution operation~\cite{dai2017deformable}.
+The DPE module enables the model to learn a data-dependent and distortion-aware offset $\boldsymbol{\Delta}^{DPE}{\in} \mathbb{N}^{H{\times}W{\times}2}$, thus, the spatial connections of objects presenting in distorted patches can be featured by the model. {DPE for patchifying is learnable and can predict adaptive offsets according to the given input $\boldsymbol{f}$.
+Compared to fixed offsets in Eq.~\eqref{eq:fixed_offset}, the adaptive offsets $\boldsymbol{\Delta}^{DPE}_{(i,j)}$ are predicted as in Eq.~\eqref{eq:offset}.}

+where $g(\cdot)$ is the offset prediction function, which we implement via the deformable convolution operation~\cite{dai2017deformable}.
 The hyperparameter $r$ in Eq.~\eqref{eq:offset} puts a constraint onto the leaned offsets and is better set as $4$ based on our experiments.
 The learned offsets make DPE adaptive and as a result distortion-aware.